 No, only you can see your favorites.

 How can I find submissions on topics I am interested in?

-With over 600 submissions, there’s a lot to choose from.
+With nearly 600 submissions, there’s a lot to choose from.
 You can narrow down the options to topics that interest you in a few ways: